awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-efs-mounttarget.md

 #### <a name="aws-resource-efs-mounttarget-return-values-fn--getatt-fn--getatt"></a>

 `Id`  <a name="Id-fn::getatt"></a>
-Not currently supported by AWS CloudFormation\.
+The ID of the Amazon EFS file system that the mount target provides access to\.
+Example: `fs-0123456789111222a`

 `IpAddress`  <a name="IpAddress-fn::getatt"></a>
 The IPv4 address of the mount target\.
+Example: 192\.0\.2\.0

 ## Examples<a name="aws-resource-efs-mounttarget--examples"></a>